A Unified Framework for 3D Point Cloud Visual Grounding

+\textbf{Hyperparameters of Superpoint Query.} To acquire superpoint embeddings, the ball query method \cite{pointnet2} is used in Superpoint Mask Branch.
+Specifically, using each superpoint as the center, a ball with radius $R$ is defined in the coordinate space.
+Features of $N_{sample}$ points are then sampled within this ball, with superpoint features subsequently obtained through max pooling.
+To investigate the impact of Superpoint Query sampling range on model efficacy, the values of $R$ and $N_{sample}$ were varied.
+Results are presented in Table \ref{tab_ball}, which indicates that the model achieves trade-off performance with $R$ at 0.2 and $N_{sample}$ at 2.

-\subsection{Qualitative comparison}
+\subsection{Qualitative Comparison}

 The visualization of the results for 3D Referring Expression Segmentation is presented in Fig. \ref{fig_vis}.
+In this figure, the first column depicts the referring expressions, the second column showcases the ground truth segmentation mask, and the subsequent columns present the mask predictions of EDA-box2mask, 3DRESTR, and 3DRefTR-SP, respectively.
 EDA-box2mask displays commendable localization capabilities.
 However, the points filtered out by its box often encounter challenges in handling the mask boundaries.
 As a consequence, there are frequent instances of incomplete masks or residues from other objects.
 3DRESTR, on the other hand, exhibits prowess in precisely managing mask boundaries.
 Nevertheless, its localization ability is found wanting, as evidenced in the third row, resulting in the lowest mIoU score.
 Contrastingly, our proposed 3DRefTR-SP excels in both precise localization and impeccable handling of mask boundaries.